denis-mludek/kaiju/README.md

 Connects the component to the app and computes the local state of the component.
 `connect` is called only once when the component is mounted.

-`connect` is called with three arguments, encapsulated in a `ConnectParams` object:
+`connect` is called with four arguments, encapsulated in a `ConnectParams` object:

 - `on` registers a `Message` or `Observable` that modifies the component local state.
 The Observable will be automatically unsubscribed from when the component is unmounted.